pnarielwala/recipe-finder/README.md

   - The heart icon should 'favorite' this recipe
   - Store this data in the users browser
 - If any favorited recipes are detected in the browser, add a button on the home page that shows a list of these recipes

+---

+#### If I hade more time, I would...

+- Write unit tests
+- Component-ize some parts of the code
+- Improve UI/Responsiveness
+- Have the "random" recipes persist throughout the day and refresh the next day so it's truly "daily recipes"